daqhris/daqhris.github.io/projects/basic-javascript/intro-js-notes.md

 # Basic JavaScript Notes
-These are notes taken during self-training sessions by following the freeCodeCamp curriculum.
+These are notes taken during self-training sessions on the freeCodeCamp platform.

 ***Last changes: 2021/05/25***

 ## Main Lessons

 1. Declare JavaScript Variables

-JavaScript has 8 data types:
+JavaScript has 8 data types: `undefined`, `null`, `boolean`, `string`, `symbol`, `bigint`, `number`, `object`.
-- undefined
-- null
-- boolean
-- string
-- symbol
-- bigint
-- number
-- object

 Variables allow computers to store and manipulate data.
 Declare a variable by using the word **var**.
 End statements with *semicolons*.

 2. Storing values with the assignment operator
 Store a value in a variable with the *assignment* operator **=**.
 Caculations are firstly performed on the right side of **=** before the value is assigned to the left side.

 3. Assigning the value of one variable to another
 The value of one variable can be assigned to another variable by using the assignment operator.

 4. Initializing variables with the asssignment operator
 It's totally right to attribute value to a variable in the same line that it is declared.

 5. Understanding uninitialized variables
 New variables have an initial value of **undefined**.

 6. Understanding case sensitivity in variables
 All variables and function names are case sensitive.
 Capitalization is important.
 Multi-word variable names have the first word in lowercase and the first letter of each subsequent word is capitalized.
 Same as in : *camelCase*.

 7. Add two numbers with JavaScript
 *Number* is a data type that represents numeric data.
 Use **+** as a symbol for an addition operator when placed between two numbers.

 8. Substract one number from another
 Use **-** as symbol for substraction.

 9. Multiply two numbers
 Use __*__ for multiplication of 2 numbers.

 10. Divide one number by another
 Use __/__ for division.

 11. Increment a number
 Use __++__ to *increment* or add 1 to a variable.
 `i++;` equals `i=i+1;`

 12. Decrement a number
 Decrease a variable by 1 with **--**.

 13. Create decimal numbers
 Decimal numbers can also be called *floating point* or *floats* and be stored in variables as value.

 14. Multiply two decimals
 Decimal numebrs can be multiplied like the whole numbers.

 15. Divide one decimal by another

 16. Finding a remainder
 __%__ is the remainder operator that gives the remainder of the division of two numbers.

-Remainder division by 2 will determine if a number is Odd or Even.
+Remainder division by 2 will determine if a number is *Odd* or *Even*.

 17. Compound assignment with augmented addition
 The __+=__ operator is used to add by addition and assign directly a value to a variable.

 18. Compound assignment with augmented substraction
 The operator __-=__ substracts a number from a variable.

 19. Compound assignment with augmented multiplication
 __*=__ multiplies a variable by a number.

 20. Compound assignment with augmented division
 __/=__ divides a variable by another number.

 21. Declaring string variables
+A string is a series of zero or more characters enclosed in single or double quotes.

+22. Escaping literal quotes in strings
+Place a backslash `\` in front of the quote so that the quote `"` appears inside the string.

+23. Quoting strings with single quotes
+Single and double quotes work the same.
+A string has the exact kind of quote at the beginning and the end.
+One special use case is when `<a>` is present.
+Use single quote `'` for outer quotes.

+24. Escape sequences in strings
+Reasons to use escaping characters : usage of special characters such as carriage return `\r`(or new line `\n` or tab `\t`) and represent multiple quotes in a string without misrepresentation.

+25. Concatening strings with plus operator
+The *concatenating* operator is the `+` operator used with a `String` value.

+26. Concatenating strings with the plus equals operator